 Home renovation in New York City is a logistical obstacle course, and that’s putting it lightly.
-What you pay for, how it arrives, and what you can do with it all revolve around contracts with the city, the architect, or the building.
+What you pay for, how it arrives, and what you can do with it revolve around permits with the city, the architect, or the building.
 In the case of a townhouse renovation, you have the luxury of not having to deal with the building.

-We can’t solve every renovation hurdle you’ll encounter, but we can help give you a benchmark to be sure you’re on the right path.
+We can’t solve every renovation hurdle you’ll encounter, but we can help give you a benchmark to ensure you’re on the right path.
 You can also find links to extend articles on each step within this article.

-Prices for renovations tend to be higher in NYC for a few different reasons, mainly revolving around access.
+For a few reasons, prices for renovations tend to be higher in NYC, mainly revolving around access.
 Finding parking, arranging material deliveries, and even getting into the home can present major logistical complications.
-You may also need to pay engineering and architecture fees required by the city.
+You may also need to pay the engineering and architecture fees required by the city.

-Don’t be shy about asking your contractor how to bring down that bill.
-You know what you want, and your contractor probably knows how to get you there if you allow for some wiggle room.
+Don’t ask your contractor how to bring down that bill.
+You know what you want, and your contractor probably knows how to get you there if you allow some wiggle room.

-Speaking of “your contractor”, do be sure you have actually chosen the contractor.
+Speaking of “your contractor,” be sure you have chosen the contractor.
 Your super probably has a recommendation, and you should consult with this person, but look for at least two or three other contractors for comparison pricing.
-Allow them to pitch you and you may be surprised at their approach or their ideas on cost saving.
+Allow them to pitch you, and you may be surprised at their approach or cost-saving ideas.

-Here are a few of the important terms to know to help you in the contract phase:
+Here are a few of the essential terms to know to help you in the contract phase:

-- Project Scope: This is the outline of work that you’re asking for.
-This part is extremely important because it defines what the contractor will and won’t do in your home (at least not without being paid more).
+This is the outline of the work that you’re asking for.
+This part is vital because it defines what the contractor will and won’t do in your home (at least not being paid more).

-- Milestones: Milestones are often used to define when a contractor is paid.
-It’s common to pay some upfront costs, and then a bit more towards the total cost upon reaching new milestones defined by the contract.
+Milestones are often used to define when a contractor is paid.
+It’s common to pay some upfront costs and then a bit more towards the total price upon reaching new milestones established by the contract.

-- Liens and Waivers: Liens are scary, but waivers provide you some protection.
-Any contractor can claim work was done that was not paid for and place a lien on your property to try and reclaim their money.
-A waiver is like asking the contractor to “sign off” that work was completed and payment received.
+Liens are scary, but waivers provide you some protection.
+Any contractor can claim work that was not paid for and place a lien on your property to try and reclaim their money.
+A waiver is like asking the contractor to “sign off” that work was completed and received.

-- Alteration Agreements: Your building has certain rules for what can be done during a renovation and must be outlined in an Alteration Agreement.
+Your building has specific rules for what is to be done during a renovation and must be outlined in an Alteration Agreement.
 Make sure you’re not buying materials for a job you can’t do by familiarizing yourself with them.

 Should you soundproof?
 Good question, because NYC never stops.
-Soundproofing is expensive, but can also improve energy efficiency with insulation.
-However, you can improve soundproofing by adding carpet, rugs, and art to your walls to try and dampen sound.
-Energy-efficient appliances, better lighting, and upgrades to closet storage are also practical upgrades that offer real benefits.
+Soundproofing is expensive but can also improve energy efficiency with insulation.
+However, you can enhance soundproofing by adding carpet, rugs, and art to your walls to dampen sound.
+Energy-efficient appliances, better lighting, and closet storage upgrades are practical upgrades that offer real benefits.

-You can improve your home’s value, and its impact on your life, with the proper upgrades.
+You can improve your home’s value and impact your life with the proper upgrades.